The Ultimate Gitleaks Guide

 Gitleaks vs. GitGuardian

 • GitGuardian: A commercial solution that offers a more comprehensive platform with features like real-time monitoring, a global dashboard, and incident response workflows.
-It’s a good choice for enterprises that need a fully managed solution.
+It’s a good choice for enterprises that need a fully managed solution and don’t mind the per-developer licensing cost.

 ToolKey StrengthBest For

-GitleaksSpeed, customization, and CI/CD integration.Teams that want a fast, flexible, and open-source solution.
+GitleaksSpeed, stability, customization, and CI/CD integration.Teams that want a fast, flexible, mature, open-source solution today.

 detect-secretsModular and highly customizable with plugins.Organizations that need to build a highly tailored scanning solution.

-GitGuardianAll-in-one enterprise platform with advanced features.Companies looking for a fully supported, commercial solution.
+GitGuardianAll-in-one enterprise platform with advanced features.Companies looking for a fully supported, commercial, managed solution.

 16. Case Studies and Examples